-Use the switch next to the app name to start or stop the app.
-Open: Access the app's settings.
+Use the switch next to the app name to start or stop the app.Open: Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings. • The context menu can contain one or more of the following options:
+Some applications don't have any settings.

-- Open-source license: View information about open-source licenses used in the app. - App log: View a log of the app events.
-The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
-Use this option if your device doesn't have internet access. - If you don't have a license key, go to axis.com/products/analytics.
+Open-source license: View information about open-source licenses used in the app.

+App log: View a log of the app events.
+The log is helpful when you contact support.

+Activate license with a key: If the app requires a license, you need to activate it.
+Use this option if your device doesn't have internet access.

+- If you don't have a license key, go to axis.com/products/analytics.
 You need a license code and the Axis product serial number to generate a license key. - Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
 You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
 If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.